Sphinx (Acherontia) styx Westwood, 1847, Cabinet oriental Ent.: , pl. 42, fig. 3. Type locality: "East Indies".

 In Japan, recorded from Sesamum indicum and Solanum jasminoides.

-Recorded in Korea on Solanum melongera, S. tuberosum, Capsicum annuum, Pisum sativum and Paulownia tomentosa (Park et al., 1999).
+Recorded in Korea on Solanum melongera, Solanum tuberosum, Capsicum annuum, Pisum sativum and Paulownia tomentosa (Park et al., 1999).

-In Laos and Thailand, recorded from Duranta repens, Solanum melongena and Solanum verbascifolium (Eitschberger & Ihle, 2008; 2010).
+In Laos and Thailand, recorded from Duranta repens, Jasminum sambac, Solanum melongena and Solanum verbascifolium (Eitschberger & Ihle, 2008; 2010).

 Elsewhere, most larval hostplants are Bignoniaceae, Fabaceae, Oleaceae, Pedaliaceae, Solanaceae and Verbenaceae, with occasional records from eleven other families.